harithiduwara/SCS2204-19000601/Recursive Activity/Readme.txt

 Each subsequent number is the sum of the previous two.

 Write a recursive function print fist n Fibonacci numbers for given n.

+-University of Colombo School of Computing-
+-Harith Iduwara-
+-19000601-